Standard SQL in Google BigQuery: Advantages and Examples of Use in Marketing

 ORDER BY transaction_created DESC

-When data enters Google Analytics, the system automatically determines the group to which a particular transition belongs: Direct, Organic Search, Paid Search, and so on.
-To identify a group of channels, Google Analytics looks at the UTM tags of transitions, namely utm_source and utm_medium.
-You can read more about channel groups and definition rules in Google Analytics Help.
+When data enters Google Analytics 4, the system automatically determines the group to which a particular transition belongs: Direct, Organic Search, Paid Search, and so on.
+To identify a group of channels, Google Analytics 4 looks at the UTM tags of transitions, namely utm_source and utm_medium.

-We recommend taking names from your list of sources in Google Analytics.
-Here’s an example of how to add such conditions to the request body:
+We recommend taking names from your list of sources in Google Analytics 4.
+Here's an example of how to add such conditions to the request body:

 #standardSQL